sini/nixkraken/docs/src/getting-started/install/flakes.md

 ## Integrated with NixOS

-Use this method if the user environment is managed directly within the NixOS system's `flake.nix`.
+Use this method if the user environment is managed directly within the [NixOS system][nixos-manual]'s `flake.nix`.

 Here is a complete, minimal `flake.nix` for a NixOS setup: